 - Episode 501: Forsaken: Retired police officer/soldier Gary and baker/single mom Kim are teamed to face the dangers of the jungle island of San Jose.

 You'd Expect Gary, being an ex-soldier and retired police officer, to lead the way to victory.

 Instead Gary proves to be a combination of the worst traits of Jeff and Shane.
 Like Jeff, Gary is fanatically religious and refuses to share body heat with Kim during the freezing cold nights.
-Like Shane, he is incredibly sexist, mocks his teammates skills constantly while proving to be far less competent and is forced to tap after exhausting himself with needless work.
+Like Shane, he mocks his teammates skills constantly while proving to be far less competent and is forced to tap after exhausting himself with needless work.
 Kim went on to go the entire 21 days on her own.

 What An Idiot / Naked and Afraid